 (Open game-The rabbit's tail) Print and display the rabbit on the wall, at children's level.
-Glue a cotton ball to each tail.
+Glue a cotton ball on each tail.
 Children must try to glue their tail as close to the correct spot as possible while blindfolded.
 Variation: Draw a rabbit holding an empty Easter basket.
 With their eyes closed, children must try to stick an egg inside the rabbit's basket.

 Divide your group into two teams and have each team stand on a line at opposite ends of the daycare.
 Assign the same color to one rabbit from each team (two yellow rabbits, two blue rabbits, etc.).
 Deposit a carrot in the centre of the daycare.
 When you name a color (yellow rabbits for example), both children who were assigned this color must run and try to grab the carrot.
 The child who succeeds earns a point for his/her team.